Shasthojoy/lycheejs-guide/README.md

 1. Every Definition is serializable and deserializable.
 2. Every Definition is simulateable everywhere.
 3. Every Definition is namespaced by behaviour.
-4. Every Definition is a freely combinable Composite (that abstracts behaviour) or a referencable Module (that abstracts logic).
+4. Every Definition is a freely combinable Composite or a referencable Module.
 5. Every Entity (Definition + Assets) is plug and play.
 6. Every Layer can optionally add logic to third-party integrations.